What's the difference between a psychiatrist and a psychologist?

 Therapy isn't about pointing out someone's "deficiencies" in order for them to "correct" themselves.
 In my experience, people usually seek therapy because they already recognize to some degree their patterns of thinking and behaving that harm themselves and their relationships.

 What helps more than confrontation is exploring why they feel the need to react in these ways.
-Such exploration not only deepens self-understanding; it also fosters receptiveness to new and more adaptive ways of thinking and behaving.
-(In those instances in which a person does not see how their reactions are harmful to themselves and their relationships, aggressive confrontation usually lowers a persons' self-regard and their openness to change.)
+This patient exploration not only deepens self-understanding; it also fosters receptiveness to new and more adaptive ways of thinking and behaving.
+(In those instances in which a person does not or cannot see how their reactions are harmful to themselves and their relationships, aggressive confrontation usually lowers a persons' self-regard and their openness to change.)

-Very often people actually don't recognize their strengths and positive qualities; indeed, they may even view them as weaknesses or as part of the problem.
+Very often people actually don't recognize their strengths and positive qualities.
+Indeed, they may even view them as weaknesses or as part of the problem.
 One of the consistent outcomes of successful therapy is deeper self-understanding and, consequently, enhanced self-esteem.
-One of the rewards for me of doing this work is seeing a person learning to like and appreciate themselves.
+One of my rewards for doing my work is helping a person learn to like and appreciate themselves and then seeing how that benefits all of their relationships.

 How long will therapy take?

 In my experience, it takes as long as it takes.
-It's impossible to specify a length of time that would apply accurately to every person.
+It's impossible to reliably predict a length of time that would apply accurately to every person.

-The reasons that a person begins therapy are unique to that individual (regardless of the symptoms they may have).
-Let's say someone seeks therapy because they're experiencing depression.
-Here are just a few of the many factors that influence how long therapy might last: how long the person has been depressed, how severe the symptoms are, what life events triggered the depression (for example, loss of a job vs. death of a loved one), whether the person abuses substances, whether physical health problems contribute, how much social support the person receives from others, the presence of a family history of depression (possible hereditary predisposition to biological depression).
+The reasons that a person begins therapy are unique to that individual regardless of their symptoms.
+For example, let's say someone seeks therapy because they're experiencing depression.
+Here are just a few of the many factors that influence how long therapy will take: how long the person has been depressed, how severe the symptoms are, what life events triggered the depression (for example, loss of a job vs. death of a loved one), whether the person abuses substances, whether physical health problems contribute, how much social support the person receives from others, the presence of a family history of depression (possible hereditary predisposition to biological depression).
+Finally, as a person begins to understand their problems and to make connections they hadn't made before, their goals for therapy often change and evolve.
+They may begin to see possibilities for a better life that had always seemed out of reach and thus choose to continue therapy longer than they originally planned.

 Now, take all those factors and add in the well-established research finding that the outcome of therapy is determined largely by the therapeutic alliance - an academic term for how well two people establish a relationship of trust, openness and colloboration.